bohdan-onsha/Kin-Server/README.md

 ```
   config = {
       "apiKey": "",
-      "authDomain""": "",
+      "authDomain": "",
       "databaseURL": "",
       "projectId": "",
       "storageBucket": "",
       "messagingSenderId": ""
   }
 ```
-7. Change your firebase rules as in the example below
+7. Change your firebase rules as in the example below:
 ```
 {
   "rules": {